Mohamed Morsi: Israel and Palestine

-Morsi said in his victory speech that he would honour all of Egypt's international treaties, which was thought to be a reference to Egypt's treaty with Israel.
+Morsi said in his victory speech that he would honor all of Egypt's international treaties, which was thought to be a reference to Egypt's treaty with Israel.

 Morsi's government condemned the Operation Pillar of Defense and called for a ceasefire.
 Morsi sent Prime Minister Hesham Qandil to Gaza to express solidarity with Gaza and Hamas, a stark contrast to Hosni Mubarak's treatment of Hamas as an enemy in the 2008–09 Gaza War.
 Egypt, along with the United States mediated the ceasefire with Hamas and Israel.

 Statements on Israel and Israelis

 In January 2013, statements made by Morsi in 2010 gained wide attention in the Western media, following a report in Forbes magazine on 11 January that criticized big media outlets for having ignored it.
 In videos posted by MEMRI, Morsi had declared "The Zionists have no right to the land of Palestine.
 There is no place for them on the land of Palestine.
 What they took before 1947–48 constitutes plunder, and what they are doing now is a continuation of this plundering.
 By no means do we recognize their Green Line.
 The land of Palestine belongs to the Palestinians, not to the Zionists."
 In September 2010, calling the Israelis "blood-suckers", "warmongers" and "descendants of apes and pigs", Morsi said "These futile [Israeli-Palestinian] negotiations are a waste of time and opportunities.
-The Zionists buy time and gain more opportunities, as the Palestinians, the Arabs, and the Muslims lose time and opportunities, and they get nothing out of it.
+As the Palestinians, the Arabs, and the Muslims lose time and opportunities, the Zionists gain more opportunities and lose nothing out of it.
 We can see how this dream has dissipated.
 This dream has always been an illusion...
 This [Palestinian] Authority was created by the Zionist and American enemies for the sole purpose of opposing the will of the Palestinian people and its interests."
 White House spokesman Jay Carney tried to downplay Morsi's remarks, saying that U.S. policy is focused on actions, not words.
 Morsi later contended that his remarks were "taken out of context", and his exchange with a delegation headed by John McCain was made public:

 During a visit to Germany in January 2013, Morsi again stated that his remarks were taken out of context, insisting that they were intended as a criticism of Israel's policies toward the Palestinians.
 Addressing reporters, Morsi stated that "[I am] not against the Jewish faith or the Jewish people.
 My comments were about conduct that sheds blood and kills innocent people – things neither I... nor anyone condones...
 My comments were about the conduct and manners, the killings and the aggression by tanks and warplanes and cluster bombs and internationally banned weapons against innocent people".
 Morsi also stated that "[I] cannot be against the Jewish faith or Jews or Christianity and Christians," pointing out that the Quran requires Muslims "to believe in all religions".